-He builds the wall: How North Dakota’s Tommy Fisher used a Stephen K. Bannon stunt to score $2 billion in Trump border contracts
+He builds the wall: How North Dakota’s Tommy Fisher scored $2 billion in Trump border contracts

 We Build the Wall did not respond to a request for comment.

 Fisher has valued the riverfront barrier in Mission, Tex., at $42 million, in hopes of selling it to CBP.
 But there is no indication the government wants to acquire it.
-CBP is proceeding with its own structure along the same stretch of border — just further back along the river levee, where it prefers to build, outside the Rio Grande’s flood path.
+CBP is proceeding with its own structure along the same stretch of border — just farther back along the river levee, where it prefers to build, outside the Rio Grande’s flood path.

-Fisher said he views his riverfront barrier as a research and development experiment for his company, aimed to prove to the Trump administration that it is possible to erect barriers right on the banks of the river despite the unstable soils and risk of flood damage.
+Fisher said he views his riverfront barrier as an experiment in research and development for his company, aimed at proving to the Trump administration that it is possible to erect barriers right on the banks of the river despite the unstable soils and risk of flood damage.

-He wasn’t trying to show up the Army Corps, he said, even though We Build the Wall and Kolfage have posted multiple tweets attacking the Corps’s preference for building on safer, higher ground along the flood levees, which are sometimes a mile or more away from the river demarcating the international border.
+He wasn’t trying to show up the Army Corps, he said, even though We Build the Wall and Kolfage have posted tweets attacking the Corps’s preference for building on safer, higher ground along the flood levees, which are sometimes a mile or more away from the river demarcating the international border.

-“It’s obvious that what he wanted to do was get notoriety,” said Marianna Treviño-Wright, executive director of the National Butterfly Center, a private preserve located just upriver from the project, who is suing Fisher and We Build the Wall.
+“It’s obvious that what he wanted to do was get notoriety,” said Marianna Treviño-Wright, executive director of the National Butterfly Center, a private preserve just upriver from the project, who is suing Fisher and We Build the Wall.

 Wright likened Fisher’s recent efforts to patch up erosion and fill gullies as a Band-Aid.